-FirstEnergy CEO Jones Addresses ShareholdersCompany announces preliminary results from 2016 Annual Meeting
+FirstEnergy CEO Jones Addresses ShareholdersCompany announces preliminary voting results from 2020 Annual Meeting

 A transcript of Jones' prepared remarks can be found here.

-FirstEnergy also announced preliminary voting results from its 2016 Annual Meeting.
-Shareholders reelected each of the 14 nominees to the company's Board of Directors, ratified the appointment of PricewaterhouseCoopers LLP as the company's independent registered public accounting firm, and approved an advisory vote on named executive officer compensation; and approved the company's 2020 incentive compensation plan.
+FirstEnergy also announced preliminary voting results from its 2020 Annual Meeting.
+Shareholders reelected each of the 11 nominees to the company's Board of Directors; ratified the appointment of PricewaterhouseCoopers LLP as the company's independent registered public accounting firm; approved, on an advisory basis, named executive officer compensation; and approved the company's 2020 incentive compensation plan.

 All preliminary voting results are subject to final certification.

 The following directors were elected to one-year terms:

 - Michael J. Anderson, chairman of the board of The Andersons, Inc.

 - Steven J. Demetriou, chairman, chief executive officer and director of Jacobs Engineering Group Inc.

 - Julia L. Johnson, president of NetCommunications, LLC

 - Charles E. Jones, president and chief executive officer of FirstEnergy Corp.